ceumicrodata/handbook/onboarding/checklist.md

 >
 > Make sure that you have a signed contract.
 Even though some lessons are useful in general, it is best if you have full access to the microdata resources \(e.g. server, slack, github, etc.\) first.
 To gain access to every resource, you need a CEU-issued e-mail address, which you should receive shortly after signing your contract.

-Follow the checklist below to make sure the new member has access to every resource.
+A project manager should go through the checklist below to make sure you have access to every resource.

 * Add new member to the ceumicrodata Slack.
 You can follow [these steps.](https://slack.com/intl/en-hu/help/articles/201330256-Invite-new-members-to-your-workspace)
 * Send invitation to GitHub team.
 This has to be done by a GitHub team owner.
 You can find the owners of the team [here.](https://github.com/orgs/ceumicrodata/people)